1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 |---|

-Market activity data reveals sustained collector interest, particularly for specimens exhibiting superior technical characteristics that elevate them above their abundant counterparts.
+Market activity data reveals sustained collector interest, particularly for specimens with superior technical characteristics.

 Market Activity: 1972 No Mint Mark Nickel